 Of course, moving a swimming pool or spa is no simple task.
 There is excavation that must be done (both around the pool and at the new site), plumbing and electrical connections that must dealt with, etc. But, if planned and executed properly, a pool move can be a cost-effective alternative to buying and installing a new pool.
 And if your existing pool or spa has performed well for you, there is every reason to believe it will continue to do so in its new location.
 Just be sure to factor in all of the possible expenses before signing on the dotted line with the company that will perform the move.

 One of the great things about fiberglass pools is how quickly they can be installed (or reinstalled) once the hole has been dug and the unit is onsite.
 Other types of pools may take weeks (or longer) to be ready for use, but fiberglass pools are generally swim-ready in days.

 Here to Help

-If you’ve got questions about moving a fiberglass pool or spa make sure to reach out to your local independent Latham dealer.
+If you’ve got questions about moving a fiberglass pool or spa make sure to reach out to your local independent Latham Independent Builder.
 They’ll know best how to manage your project.
 And, happy swimming!